 Bell Telephone - Post Office

-10 March 2005: The Telephone building has added two floors, but the contours of the edifice are basically the same.
-Of course, most of the electrical and wiring systems have long been replaced, at least several times.
-The view of the courthouse is obstructed by a newer building.
-The post office is basically the same, now used as a customs house and recruiting center, and although the original post office is still intact, it can only be reached by going through security, and so is seldom used.
-The fire station is replaced by the Dunn outreach center for the homeless by the Episcopal Christ Church Cathedral.
-It cannot be seen due to intervening buildings.
+10 March 2005: 1.
+720 San Jacinto: The Texaco Building 13 floors, 1915, with 3 more bays along San Jacinto Street added in 1936, here visible on the left corner; 2.
+AT&T Central Building, formerly the Southwestern Bell Telephone building has added two floors since the 1909 view, but the contours of the edifice are basically the same.
+Of course, most of the electrical and wiring systems have long been replaced, at least several times; 3.
+1120 Texas (600 San Jacinto): The view of the courthouse is obstructed by a newer building, the Southwestern Telegraph and Telephone building, an annex to the Southwestern Bell Telephone Company, 10 floors, 1922, now the Keystone Lofts; 4.
+1117 Prairie, The Sam Houston Hotel, 10 floors, 1924; 5.
+1115 Congress: Harris County Family Law Center, 7 floors, 1969; 6.
+1200 Congress: Harris County Juvenile Justice Center, 9 floors, 1951; 7.
+Harris County Criminal Justice Center, 21 floors, 1999; 8.
+1200 Texas: Federal Detention Center, a jail facility, 11 floors, 1999; 9.
+The post office is now also used as a customs house and recruiting center, and although the original post office is still intact, it can only be reached by going through security, and so is seldom used.
+The old fire station building has been replaced by the Dunn outreach center for the homeless by the Episcopal Christ Church Cathedral, which cannot be seen due to intervening buildings.

 To: Mr. Raymond B. Coddou